 So you eventually started to study via your mobile device ?
 Has it helped at all with your studies at all ?

-My big motivation for languages started again when I found an app called Duolingo which is a free app on the Apple App Store.
+My big motivation for languages started again when I found a free app on the Apple App Store.
 Then I started to sample the app and I was addicted to that as well, I first learned Spanish from it and later I tried other languages like French, Portuguese, German and Italian.
 I found the app was very helpful to learn Spanish and French.
 But unfortunately, I was having a hard time memorizing German and Portuguese.
-Duolingo couldn’t help me out in those parts.
+That app couldn’t help me out in those parts.

 So I decided to continue searching for learning German and Portuguese.
 Fortunately, I found Mosalingua, and I was so glad that it was available for 4 languages that I was seriously learning.
 It was my blessed day to find an app like Mosalingua.